-Phonological Awareness: The Alphabet

-Grandmother says: A is the first letter of the alphabet.
+Circle Time Phonological Awareness: The Alphabet Grandmother says: A is the beginning of the alphabet.
 Can you sing "The Alphabet Song" for me?

 Play Sing-Along Volume 1 Track 2.
-The children sing "The Alphabet Song."
+Children sing "The Alphabet Song."

 Identify Aa, Bb, Nn, Ss, and Tt